 On May 1, 2002, INDYCAR founder Tony George announced a safety innovation that would revolutionize the sport of automobile racing.
 George announced that the SAFER (Steel and Foam Energy Reduction) Barrier would be installed in all four turns of Indianapolis Motor Speedway in time for practice for that year’s Indianapolis 500-Mile Race.

-Under development by the league and the University of Nebraska-Lincoln’s Midwest Roadside Safety Facility since 1998, the SAFER Barrier was designed to reduce the severity of impacts by IndyCar Series cars, one of the most effective safety measures taken in the racing industry in recent years.
+Under development by INDYCAR and the University of Nebraska-Lincoln’s Midwest Roadside Safety Facility since 1998, the SAFER Barrier was designed to reduce the severity of impacts by NTT IndyCar Series cars, one of the most effective safety measures taken in the racing industry in recent years.

 The SAFER Barrier is constructed in 20-foot modules, with each module consisting of four rectangular steel tubes, welded together, to form a unified element.
 The modules are connected with four internal steel splices.
 Bundles of 2-inch-thick sheets of extruded, closed-cell polystyrene are placed between the concrete wall and the steel tubing modules.

-All six ovals on the 2014 IndyCar Series schedule have the system installed in all four turns.
-Iowa Speedway has the Alternative Backup Structure for the SAFER Barrier into its track design.
+All five ovals on the 2019 NTT IndyCar Series schedule have the system installed in all four turns.
+Iowa Speedway has the Alternative Backup Structure for the SAFER Barrier in its track design.
 On other tracks, the system has been “retro-fitted” to the existing concrete walls (mainly in the turns) of racetracks.
-Iowa Speedway is the first track to have the SAFER Barrier system around the entire perimeter of the track.
-It’s also the first to install the new system, which will not have a concrete wall behind it.
+Iowa Speedway was the first track to have the SAFER Barrier system around the entire perimeter of the track.
+It’s also the first to install the new system, which does not have a concrete wall behind it

 Awards & Recognitions: